 Our clinic students are enriched both academically and personally by helping community members navigate a variety of legal challenges.
 Students learn to apply legal theory to practice, develop professional lawyering skills, and perhaps most importantly, become reflective practitioners and lifelong learners.

-Our on-campus clinics (Immigration Law, Elder and HealthLaw, and Bankruptcy) place law students in the role of an attorney in a law office setting serving low-income clients.
+Our on-campus clinics (Immigration Law, Elder and HealthLaw, and Bankruptcy), referred to collectively as "Community Legal Services (CLS)" have been serving our community since 1964.
+Students are placed in the role of an attorney in a law office setting serving low-income clients.
 Students take major responsibility for real cases under careful faculty supervision, deal with the particular issues in the pending cases, and then use those real-life experiences to discuss in an academic setting the issues that lawyers face in their legal careers.

 We have also established four innovative hybrid clinics, each with an important community partner where students do muchof their work off-campus.
 We have one of only two Federal Defender Clinics in the country where our students handle bench and jury trials in federal court, a Criminal Appellate Advocacy Clinic where our students draft appellate briefs in criminal cases, and two mediation clinics: the Prisoner Civil Rights and the Housing Mediation Clinics.

 "Legal Clinics have been a hallmark of Pacific McGeorge for over 40 years.
 We have a broad array of clinical programs to meet our students' learning needs and serve our community's legal needs.
 Clinical experience is one of the ways that our school shows its commitment to public service and real-world work experiences for our students.
 We teach what can best be learned through experience: creative problem solving and skilled advocating for clients.